-As the largest financial services-focused management consulting firm, Capco is uniquely positioned to assist large banks with this new rule.
+Capco and FIS are uniquely positioned to assist large banks with this new rule.
 First and foremost, we bring deep expertise and experience that starts with a special relationship with the FDIC.
-The Capco Center of Regulatory Intelligence provides the latest analysis, thought leadership, and leading-edge regulatory insight into risk and compliance issues facing the financial services industry.
-Additionally, Capco has managed resolutions and receiverships for financial institutions, including FDIC Bridge and Deposit Insurance National Bank events.
+The FIS Center of Regulatory Intelligence provides the latest intelligence, thought leadership, and leading-edge regulatory insight into risk and compliance issues facing the financial services industry.
+Additionally, FIS has managed resolutions and receiverships for financial institutions, including FDIC Bridge and Deposit Insurance National Bank events.

-Second, we have strong experience with core systems and data.
+Second, we bring deep experience with core systems and data.
 Our ongoing risk and compliance work gives us a detailed understanding of how banks can align compliance, technology and data strategies.
+Furthermore, for banks utilizing FIS core systems, we have unparalleled knowledge of the platforms.
 We continually monitor compliance requirements and work with clients to revise our systems appropriately.

-Third, we have significant transformation and implementation capabilities.
-We focus solely on delivering change within financial services, so our resources are based on our strong subject matter knowledge and experience.
+Third, we have strong transformation and implementation capabilities.
+We focus solely on delivering change within financial services, so our resources bring deep domain expertise.
 Our clients trust us with their critical and strategic initiatives, and we pride ourselves on our record of successful delivery.

-Lastly, we are mindful of our clients' need to operate quickly, yet costeffectively.
-We bring accelerators, tools and templates to each initiative to launch programs quickly and proceed with high confidence that all issues are being addressed and that the final solution will be the best possible one.
+Lastly, we are mindful of our clients' need to operate quickly, yet cost-effectively.
+We bring several accelerators, tools and templates to each initiative to launch programs quickly and proceed with high confidence that all issues are being addressed and that the final solution will be the best possible one.